juttu-s/Recognition-using-Deep-Networks/README.md

     - Part C: In this task, we train the model for **10 epochs** and evaluate the model on both the train and test sets after each epoch.
 We chose the batch size to be **64**.
 We also generate plots for train and test accuracy.
     - Part D: In this task, after training the network we saved it to a file in the results folder.
     - Part E: In this task, we read the network in evaluation mode and run the model on the first 10 examples in the test set.
     - Part F: In this task, we have created a folder containing handwritten digits and processed the images and matched their intensities with the intensities of the test data.
 We have then evaluated the model on these handwritten digits and checked how well it performs.
+Link to the folder https://drive.google.com/file/d/13sv_1epydiEhZGhdywV4Z56xP0rGZjMb/view?usp=sharing

 ### Task-2
 - This task has been implemented in the **Task2.py** file.